How to pitch to investors: Mistakes to avoid and 8 expert tips to level-up your pitch

 Your opening slides are here to explain, first the problem, and then how your product solves that problem.

 By positioning your product as a solution to a real need right from the get-go, you show investors there is a place in the market where you fit perfectly.
-Market validation will come later on, but this type of introduction sets the right tone for the rest of the pitch.
+Market validation will come later on, but this type of introduction sets the right tone for the rest of the sales pitch.

 One simple way to do this is to use another popular brand as a reference, as this streaming service did in their investor pitch: